Published on March 6th, 2012 | by JC9

 Therefore, a good science education—whether Catholic or not—will involve both some kind of laboratory experience in which observations (often, measurements) are made, and also some form of theory work in which those observations are interpreted.
 It will also involve, by extension, some aspect of development in theory, both in the historical and philosophical context and also in the more direct context of making observation, developing a theory, making predictions, testing those predictions, and then modifying the theory (a cyclic process, to be sure).
 That is the side of science which might be called “doing science” (or learning science), and that cyclic process of observation-interpretation-theory-prediction-test/observation-modifying theory-test-again-modify again is much closer to a true scientific method than the familiar “observation-hypothesis-prediction-test-conclusion” method so often taught in schools today.

 How does this “fit” into a Catholic education?
 Much has already been said about education in general in this symposium.
 In particular, I can point to the post by Mr Colin Gormley, and also to the excellent post by Mr Nathaniel Gotcher.
-In his essay on the subject, which looks like it will be the first of a series, Mr Gotcher writes that
+In , which looks like it will be the first of a series, Mr Gotcher writes that

 “The purpose of a Catholic education is to bring students to a closer proximity to their fulfillment which is in Christ.
 To be fully human is to be Christ-like.We are currently discussing an intellectual education (there are other kinds…topic for another post) and so we must determine what can an intellectual education can do to make us more Christ-like.
 There are three areas of growth that not only build on one another but are also sometimes the same thing.
 They are knowledge, wisdom, and holiness. “